[return_bypasses_allow_deny] return / redirecting rewrite bypass allow/deny

 Why this is a problem

-return runs in the rewrite phase and ends request processing immediately.
-Access controls (allow/deny) are evaluated later.
-That means a return placed next to access rules can effectively ignore them, even if the config looks like it should be restricted.
+return — and a redirecting rewrite — run in the rewrite phase and emit a response immediately.
+Access controls (allow/deny) are evaluated later, in the access phase.
+That means such a directive placed next to access rules can effectively ignore them, even if the config looks like it should be restricted.
+(A rewrite ... last or rewrite ... break whose replacement is a plain URI keeps processing toward the access phase, so it is not flagged.
+With an absolute-URL replacement, however, NGINX redirects immediately even under last or break.)

 In other words: the block reads like "allow X, deny everyone else", but the request never actually reaches the access phase: it simply returns unconditionally.